arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -OperationName $OperationName `
 -Description $Description `
 -PolicyFilePath $PolicyFilePath
-# New API operation '$OperationName' on API Management instance was added.
+# New API operation '$OperationName' was added on Azure API Management service '$ServiceName' in resource group '$ResourceGroupName'
+# Updated policy of the operation '$OperationId' in API '$ApiId' of the Azure API Management service '$ServiceName' in resource group '$ResourceGroupName'
 ```

 ## Creating a new user in an Azure API Management service

-Signup or invite a new user in an existing Azure API Management instance.
+Sign-up or invite a new user in an existing Azure API Management instance.

 | Parameter           | Mandatory | Description                                                                                                                                                         |
 | ------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |